brettski15/cs229_solar/README.md

 **Note:** The dataset included on this repo is a sample dataset that enables running this code.
 The full dataset is too large for github.
+For TA convenience, the code has been altered to preselect this sample dataset.

 Neural Network: